A little fed up of dreary weather and laundry up to my eyeballs, we decided to keep our adventure local and the mud risk low.

 Go Find It

-On Instagram, a game has been started by @outdoordadventures and @gofindit, whereby they give a set of clues on a card, and the children are encouraged to delve into their sensory side of the brain to search for whatever they have been requested to find.
+Go Find It is a card game to engage a child’s sensory processes.
+On Instagram, they are giving us the chance to play along with the card game and giving us a card per week.
 This week is all about textures.
 We have to find something bumpy/spiky/slimy or furry.
 This is fun, as there are no limitations to what we find, and it can be indoor or out.
 Although it is more geared to being outside.

 The main part of our outside adventure today though, is to try our hand at Geocaching.
 A quirky little initiative for a real life treasure hunt, for all ages.
 I downloaded the geocaching app, which is very easy to navigate, and set off to see what we could find.
 Bizarrely, there didn’t seem to be anything on Cannock Chase itself.
 Which is strange as it is a large piece of land, with lots of places to hide something.

 We followed the map to our nearest geo which counts down the meters as to how close we were getting.
 This is very handy as you get closer, as it narrows down the search area to a very close range.
-The package is hidden in a little village called Spitting Mill, not a long walk away from the Chase at all.
+However, we know that the package is hidden in a little village called Spitting Mill, not a long walk away from the Chase at all.

-As we got closer to where we needed to be, we came across a hidden little church.
+As we get closer to where we needed to be, we come across a hidden little church.
 I read on the Geocaching app, the capsule had been hidden to try and sustain the church, and to bring some notoriety to the area.